Many of you are asking What Is Money Chaser? This

 Money Chaser also claims to give a $5 to $10 referral fee for every friend you enter into the system.

 According to Money Chaser, with your referral

-However, Money Chaser may not be a legit way to earn money online.
+However, Money Chaser may not have been a legit way to earn money online.

 How Did Money Chaser Work?

 Money Chaser was a website claiming to be an influencer network.

 Visitors to the site were led to believe that all they needed to do is sign up, share a link & invite friends.

-Supposedly, by doing this you’re were going to make money online – lots of it!
+Supposedly, by doing this you’re going to make money online – lots of it!

 Visitors were also told that they’ll earn between $10 and $15 for every person they get to sign up for a free account.

-However, the truth is, it was a fake referral scheme.
+However, the truth is, that it was a fake referral scheme.

 Members who were owed money have never been paid.
 This was a major complaint about Money Chaser.

 This means the head or owner of MoneyChaser.co could be absolutely anyone from around the world.